top of page

 BSc, Restoration Ecologist

-As a professional working with the land, plants, and communities of Ontario in both the urban built environment and wild natural areas, Anna has gained extensive seed collection and plant propagation experience, combined with planning, executing, and growing nursery stock for a variety of revegetative projects.
-Anna believes it an honour to steward this land and a privilege to connect others to a meaningful sense of place - and what's on their plate!
+A professional working with the land, plants, and communities of Ontario in both the urban built environment and wild natural areas.
+Anna has gained extensive seed collection and plant propagation experience, combined with planning, executing, and growing nursery stock for a variety of revegetative projects.

 TheGreeneryFarm_034.jpg